isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>3 bay leaves
 <br>Some lemongrass

-Coriander seeds, salt and white pepper are ground together.
+Ground coriander seeds, salt and white pepper together.
 Then add garlic, candlenuts, galangal, ginger and red onions.
 Grind them until fine.
-All of the spices (*rempah*) are sautéd (*tumis*) with a bit of coconut oil.
-Then, add bay leaves, lemongrass and chicken that has been cleaned and chopped up, and stir.
+Sautéd (*tumis*) all of the spices (*rempah*) with a bit of coconut oil.
+Then add bay leaves, lemongrass and chicken that has been cleaned and chopped up, and stir.
 When most of the liquid has dried up, add coconut milk.
-If the gravy is quite thick and the chicken is tender,  remove from the stove.
+When the gravy is quite thick and the chicken is tender, remove from the stove.

 <b>*Sambal goreng*</b>
 ![](/images/Videos:%20From%20Book%20to%20Cook/sambal%20goreng.png)